lizmat/articles/cases-of-UPPER-3.md

 ```
 Note again that the first invocation ran ok, and the second one failed because the argment given was did not refer to an existing path (presumably, unless you had a file "foo" in the current directory).

 > Looking at the usage of `PRE` and `POST` phasers in the ecosystem, it does look like there's not a lot use made of this feature.
 Implementation of these phasers predated multi-dispatch and signature checking.
 So maybe these phasers are not very useful anymore.
-But are still kept for backward compatibility.
+But they are still kept for backward compatibility.

 ## Commit and Rollback

 No, the Raku Programming Language does not have [Software Transactional Memory](https://en.wikipedia.org/wiki/Software_transactional_memory) as such.
-But it has two phasers that would allow one to get pretty close: [`KEEP`](https://docs.raku.org/syntax/KEEP) and [`UNDO`](https://docs.raku.org/syntax/UNDO).
+But it has two phasers that would allow one to get pretty close: [`KEEP`](https://docs.raku.org/syntax/KEEP) and [`UNDO`](https://docs.raku.org/syntax/UNDO) (which are special cases of `LEAVE` phasers).

-If a block as a `KEEP` or `UNDO` phaser specified, one or the other will be executed depending on wheter leaving the block was considered successful.
+If a block has a `KEEP` or `UNDO` phaser specified, one or the other will be executed depending on whether leaving the block was considered successful.
 Two criteria are applied:
 - was the block exited normally (without a raised exception)?
 - does [`.defined`](https://docs.raku.org/routine/defined) produce `True` or `False` on the return value of the block?